They are more willing to give up financial stability for smartphones, than younger generations.

-Seeing their parents and family members go through tough financial situations has also helped teach this group to survive on little, and save better on the income they earn.
+Seeing their parents and family members go through tough financial situations has helped teach this group to survive on little.
+Which in turn helps them save better on the income they earn.
 Millennials have half the amount of money saved as baby boomers did at the same age, so it’s no wonder they care more about financial security.

 Millennials are now the largest group in the workforce.
 When baby boomers were the largest group in the workforce, they were far more financially secure without trying as hard — millennials make $10,000 less in a year than their 1989 counterparts did.

 That same year, tuition costs at a four-year public college were $3,454 in today’s dollars.
 Now: $9,410.
 And at the time, not everyone was expected to go to college.
 Today, a college degree is needed to even be considered for most jobs.